What are lifting Shackles?

 We also offer an excellent range of specialist shackles for more diverse lifting applications including piling, ROV, Polar, Trawling, wide mouth and fixed nut shackles, take a look at our specialist shackle category where you will find much more detail.

-LGD are also able to supply lifting shackles from the leading brands such as Kuplex, Gunnebo, Cartec and more; to view the full details of these products simply use the shop by brand feature and search for your chosen brand name.
+LGD are also able to supply lifting shackles from the big brand names such as Kuplex, Yoke, Gunnebo, Cartec and more; if you wish to view these shackles then simply use the shop by brand category or search function, where you will find full details on each product.

 Shackles can be used in lifting and static systems as a removable link to connect wire rope, chain and slings.
 The differing types of shackles are best used for different applications.